RGCC Test: What is it, and what does it tell you?

 Criticisms for the test arise from the fact that many critics have stated that the time the test takes is not sufficient to test the amount of circulating tumor cells the test is said to extract.
 Additionally, blood tests can only detect tumor cells for blood-borne cancers, or cancers that have metastasized to the bloodstream.

 These criticisms aside, many cancer patients choose to undergo the RGCC test.
-We chose to write this article because we hear from clients who undergo this test and hear that some of their results and how the contents in Haelan 951 could help them.
+We chose to write this article because we hear from clients who undergo this test and hear some of their results, and we are often asked by potential clients how Haelan 951 could help them.
 Here’s what we know: